walterhiggins/WMPJS/book-outline.md

 In ScriptCraft you create new commands for use by everyone using the *command()* function.
 The best way to see how the *command()* function works is with a simple example:

     /js function boo( params, sender ) { sender.sendMessage('Boo!') }
-    /js command('boo', boo);
+    /js command( boo );

 In the first command I create a new function called *boo()* which will simply say Boo!.
-In the second command I call the ScriptCraft *command()* function passing two arguments, a string 'boo' which will be used by *all* players and the newly created function *boo()* which will be called whenever any player issues this command:
+In the second command I call the ScriptCraft *command()* function passing the newly created function *boo()* which will be called whenever any player issues this command:

     /jsp boo
     > Boo!